13 - PE Authenticode

 • Public key algorithms

-We can also cross-compile a small C++ snippet for iOS:
+A small C++ snippet can also be cross-compiled for iOS:

 #include <LIEF/PE.hpp>